amirzayi/relay/readme.md

-relay is a file transfer over local or global network using tcp protocol.
+relay is a file transfer tool over local or global network using tcp protocol.
 It requires webview dependency and is not platform specific.

-# INSTALLATION
+## INSTALLATION
-You can install this tool using go command `go install https://github.com/amirzayi/relay` or download binary from [Releases](https://github.com/amirzayi/relay/releases).
+You can install this tool using go command `go install https://github.com/amirzayi/relay` or download standalone binary appropriate on your OS from [Releases](https://github.com/amirzayi/relay/releases).

+# GUI Mode
 ![Animated GIF](gui/sender.gif)
 ![Animated GIF](gui/receiver.gif)

+# CLI Mode
-# USAGE
+## USAGE
 > [!IMPORTANT]
 > Make sure application has privilege to connect to network and change filesystem.